lpurdy01/os3m_target_testing/README.md

 The data collected could be used to add a linearization system to the code.

 Future work could include characterizing how this target changes response at angles.

+I am excited to try a control knob with this target design.

 ## Licensing